 Maintaining relationships with suppliers is just as important as with customers.
 Without suppliers, the customers will not receive their product.
 Suppliers might be physical parts suppliers, but they could also be service providers (electricity, internet) and entities like landlords and warehouse owners.

 Ensuring invoices are paid in a timely manner

-AP ensures all these entities are paid in a timely manner, and AP professionals communicate with the AR side to ensure payments can be made.
+Accounts payable ensures all these entities are paid in a timely manner, and AP professionals communicate with the accounts receivable (AR) side to ensure payments can be made.
 They might assist in developing a payment policy to maximize cash flows.
 They will liaise with suppliers to uncover discounts or tactfully request extensions for due dates.
 They can also centralize a business’s incoming payment requests and be the professional face of payments for new suppliers, building trust with them from the very first transaction.